 The cardholder is responsible for verifying receipt of the shipment and determining whether the supplier accurately filled the order.
 See below for information regarding discrepancies, fraud, and disputes.
 See BPPM 70.14 for information regarding damaged shipments and returning merchandise.

-The cardholder or PCDES is responsible for locating and looking into any transaction discrepancies on any procurement card records for all procurement cards they oversee.
+The cardholder or PCDES is responsible for locating and looking into any discrepancies on records for procurement cards they oversee.

 Fraud is defined as an unauthorized charge, which means that the cardholder never made the transaction, or it was done without their permission.

-When an unidentifiable transaction is found on the card, the PCDES contacts the cardholder to determine whether the transaction is authorized.
-To determine whether the transaction is authorized, the cardholder needs to make an effort to:
+When an unidentifiable transaction is found on the card, the cardholder or PCDES determines whether the transaction is authorized.
+To determine whether the transaction is authorized, the cardholder or PCDES are required to make an effort to: